textadventures/quest/functions/safexml.md

     SafeXML (string)

-Returns an XML encoded version of the string that is safe for output (for example, replacing angle brackets with &lt; and &gt;).
+Returns an XML encoded version of the string that is safe for output (for example, replacing angle brackets with &amp;lt; and &amp;gt;).

 This function was added in Quest 5.2.